iterative/dvc.org/content/docs/user-guide/troubleshooting.md

 _read_ (`dvc exp list`, `dvc exp pull`) permissions.

-This means that unless the Git server allows unauthenticated HTTP read/write, you should use an [SSH Git URL] when pushing experiments, and when listing or pulling experiments from private repositories.
+This means that unless the Git server allows unauthenticated HTTP write/read, you should use an [SSH Git URL] when pushing, listing, or pushing experiments.

 [ssh git url]:
   https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols#_the_protocols